 Dalian Wanda Group Co.
 Ltd. accelerated asset sales in the second half as Chinese government measures to curb outbound investment increased financial pressure on the company.
-While Wanda has claimed that the asset sales are part of a shift to an "asset-light strategy," analysts said it is likely facing financial stress and must sell properties to pay down loans.

 As the Chinese government has sought to reduce financial risk, it increased scrutiny of debt-fueled outbound investment by aggressive Chinese conglomerates.
 In March, central bank Governor Zhou Xiaochuan warned that outbound investments in industries such as sports and entertainment do little to aid China's economy and that more safeguards were required.
 One measure involved the China Banking Regulatory Commission requiring banks to prepare a risk analysis of their borrowings to five of these conglomerates — including Wanda, Anbang Group Holdings Co.
 Ltd. and HNA Group Co.
 Ltd.